Request Reasonable Accommodation Through the Appropriate Office

-If you are a UNT employee seeking accommodations in your workplace please see UNT HR.
+UNT employee seeking accommodations in the workplace, please see UNT HR.

 To simplify the process the following forms may be used for some types of disabilities or a formal letter may be created as long as it contains all of the elements listed below:

 Note: Documentation of a learning disability (dyslexia, writing disorders, math disorders etc.) may not be completed using a form or letter.
-Psychological testing will be required, and students needing services for learning disabilities should make an appointment with an ODA counselor prior to seeking documentation.
+Psychological testing will be required, and students needing accommodation for learning disabilities should make an appointment with an ODA Coordinator prior to seeking documentation.

 The information provided should include: